xmartlabs/Bender/README.md

 ## Examples

+Follow these steps to run the examples:
+* Clone Bender repository (or download it).
+* Run `carthage update --platform iOS` in the downloaded folder.
-Follow these 3 steps to run Example project: Clone Bender repository, open Bender workspace and run the *Example* project.
+* Open Bender workspace and run the *Example* project.

 ## Installation